 This practice is legal and common across SaaS and streaming industries: Netflix applies it (€1-2/year increases), Spotify too, Adobe Creative Cloud notoriously.
 But it's poorly documented at subscription with NordVPN, unlike Germany where the law requires explicitly surfacing the recurring vs initial rate at checkout.

 The simple workaround: disable auto-renewal at subscription time.
-The exact path inside NordVPN's interface as of May 28, 2026: open my.nordaccount.com, go to Subscription → Plan Details → Auto-renewal → disable.
+The path inside NordVPN's interface (subject to change): open my.nordaccount.com, go to Subscription → Plan Details → Auto-renewal → disable.
 You'll receive emails 30, 14 and 7 days before the end of your commitment, and can then take one of three distinct actions.

 First possible action: let the subscription lapse and re-subscribe to the entry offer (often still available - the system doesn't discriminate against old customers re-creating an account).
 It's the most economical method: between re-subscriptions, you re-benefit from €2.99/month.
 Legal but borderline against terms of service that theoretically forbid creating multiple accounts per person.